EnigmaCurry/d.rymcg.tech/yourls/README.md

 ### Plugins

 There are many plugins available for YOURLS [here](https://github.com/YOURLS/awesome?tab=readme-ov-file#themes).
-This instance will install the following plugins automatically (you can decide whether to activate them in the administration interface):
+In addition to the standard plugins that YOURLS comes with, this instance will install the following plugins automatically (you can decide whether to activate them in the administration interface):
 - Download Plugin
 - Force Lowercase
-- Redirect Index
-- Preview URL
-- Expiry
-- Favicon
-- Reverse Proxy
-- ShortShort
-- Sleeky (theme)
-- Air66 (theme)
+- Change Password

 Most plugins have a very simple installation process: just copy their `plugin.php` (and possibly other files the plugin requires) into `/var/www/html/user/plugins/<plugin_name>/` in the `yourls-yourls-1` container.
-You can do this manually or the "Download Plugin" plugin allows you to do this from the UI, but you can also use `make add-plugins` to add them from your d.rymcg.tech workstation.
+You can do this manually or via the "Download Plugin" plugin, which allows you to do this from the UI.
-1. In the `yourls/plugins/` directory on your d.rymcg.tech workstation, create a new directory and name it the name of the plugin you want to install (e.g., `yourls/plugins/new-plugin/`).
-1. Copy the plugin's `plugin.php` flle (and any other files the plugin requires) into `yourls/plugins/new-plugin/`.
-1. Run `make add-plugins`.

-This will copy the contents of `yourls/plugins/` on your d.rymcg.tech workstation into the `/var/www/html/user/plugins/` directory in the `yourls-yourls-1` container, and all such plugins will then be available to activate in the UI.
-If a plugin requires any other configuration or setup (e.g., moving files to the root html directory, entering an API key, unzipping files), you'll need to to it manually.
+Some plugins and themes require more manual installation or configuration (e.g., unzipping files, moving files to the root html directory, entering an API key).

-Also, note that if you make any changes to the contents of a `/var/www/html/user/plugins/<plugin_name>/` directory in the `yourls-yourls-1` container, they will be overwritten by the contents of the `yourls/plugins/<plugin_name>/` directory on your d.rymcg.tech workstation.
-Once you have installed a plugin, you can remove its directory from the `yourls/plugins/` (but, of course, you'll need to re-add it if you ever want to re-install it).

 ## Open